mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 vessels, use the External Damage table.
 When a ship runs out of Hull, damage will begin to transfer to the Internal Damage table.

-Hull: Hull: Reduce the ship’s Hull by one.
-If a ship’s Hull is 0, then apply the hits to the location in the same row of the Internal Damage table.
+Hull: Hull: Reduce the ship's Hull by one.
+If a ship's Hull is 0, then apply the hits to the location in the same row of the Internal Damage table.

 SPACE COMBAT SPACE COMBAT

-Structure: Structure: Reduce the ship’s Structure by one.
-If a ship’s Structure is reduced to 0, the ship is destroyed.
+Structure: Structure: Reduce the ship's Structure by one.
+If a ship's Structure is reduced to 0, the ship is destroyed.

-Armor: Armor: Reduce the ship’s armor by one.
-If the ship’s armor is already 0, then this counts as a Hull hit.
+Armor: Armor: Reduce the ship's armor by one.
+If the ship's armor is already 0, then this counts as a Hull hit.

 Tu r r e t : Tu r r e t : A r a n d o m t u r r e t i s h i t.
-First Hit: The turret’s tracking mechanism is damaged.
+First Hit: The turret's tracking mechanism is damaged.
 It can still be used, but all attacks suffer a –2 DM.
 Second Hit: The turret and all weapons in it are disabled.
 Third Hit: The turret and all weapons in it are destroyed.
 Subsequent Hits: Count as Hull hits.

 Bay: Bay: A random bay is hit.
-First Hit: The bay’s targeting mechanism is damaged.
+First Hit: The bay's targeting mechanism is damaged.
 It can still be used, but all attacks suffer a –2 DM.
 Second Hit: The bay weapon is disabled.
 Third Hit: The bay weapon is destroyed.